-- How do I map my programming model on the system to my advantage?

-- How do I do the split into MPI+X?
+- How do I map my programming model on the system to my advantage? - How do I do the split into MPI+X?
+Where do my processor (threads mup2 blow do I take control) - Where do my processes/threads run?
+How do I take control? - Where is my data?
+CCNUMA first Process/thread touch placement

-Problem

-dependent

-- Where do my processes/threads run?
-How do I take control?

-- Where is my data?

-CCNUMA first Process/thread

-touch placement